 Thanksgiving approaches, and with it, the first long-ish holiday of the year.
 Sometimes you can feel yourself dragging your battered legs to that finish line!
 Trying to keep kids engaged as they too approach a much-needed rest can be a huge challenge.
 This is why I love STEM challenges so much.
 They’re naturally enjoyable activities that are chock full of academic rigor (when done properly/with intent).

-Over the coming weeks, I will be describing five (5) Thanksgiving challenges that follow the needs encountered by travelers setting up a new settlement:
+Over the coming weeks, I will be describing five (5) Thanksgiving challenges that follow the needs encountered by people meeting their basic needs:

-– Mini Mayflower (Get to where you’re going)
+– Mini Mayflower / Mini Mishoon (Get to where you’re going)

 – Pumpkin Picker (Gather available food)

 – Corn Cultivator (Set up sustainable food source)

 – Turkey Transporter (Once all major needs are met, there’s time for fun!)

 This week, we’re working on water transportation with Mini Mishoon / Mini Mayflower!

 Students design a boat built for capacity and/or speed.
 Capacity can be measured in any uniform object: pennies, base ten blocks, candy pumpkins (warning: food can get messy if/when the ships sink), etc.

 The video walk-through of this STEM Challenge is embedded below.
 In it, you’ll find information about materials, modifying difficulty level, extensions and some tips & tricks to guide you, so you can better guide your students through the challenge.
 Check it out.